Get started

 Use realistic lead examples for high-intent, low-intent, incomplete, and escalation cases so launch-day behavior is predictable.

-- Minute 2-4: Connect the first channel or integration you want the workflow to use.
+• Minute 2-4: Connect the first channel or integration you want the workflow to use, and confirm its dependencies are available.

-- Minute 6-8: Configure the first real sequence of steps, including any wait, CRM sync, webhook sync, or messaging actions you need.
+• Minute 6-8: Configure the first real sequence of steps, including any wait, CRM sync, webhook sync, messaging, or AI call actions you need.

 Create the workflow